stepleton/cameo/aphid/README.md

 `/usr/local/lib/cameo-aphid`, create a FAT32 filesystem on the partition, and direct the OS to mount the new partition there on boot.

-#### 5. Install the Aphid software, firmware, disk image, and service script.
+#### 5. Install the Aphid software, firmware, drive image, and service script.

 From the directory created by Step 3, execute the command `make install` with superuser privileges.
-This command creates a permanent installation directory for the Cameo/Aphid software and disk image, then installs a file that tells the PocketBeagle to configure and start the entire Cameo/Aphid emulator system on boot.
+This command creates a permanent installation directory for the Cameo/Aphid software and drive image, then installs a file that tells the PocketBeagle to configure and start the entire Cameo/Aphid emulator system on boot.
 The specific steps that `make install` performs are: